okuramasafumi/alba/README.md

 ### Key transformation

-If you want to use `transform_keys` DSL and you already have `active_support` installed, key transformation will work out of the box using `ActiveSupport::Inflector`.
+If you want to use `transform_keys` DSL and you already have `active_support` installed, key transformation will work out of the box, using `ActiveSupport::Inflector`.
 If `active_support` is not arround, you have 2 possibilities:
 * install it
 * use a [custom inflector](#custom-inflector)